How to Organise an Adventure on Skeleton Coast

 What should you know before you go?

-Equipment – Bring GPS, spare food and water, sun protection, warm clothes for evenings, and fully charged phones and batteries.
+Equipment – Bring a GPS, spare food and water, sun protection, warm clothes for evenings, and fully charged phones and batteries.

 Respect nature – Skeleton Coast is one of the most pristine places on the planet.
 Leave it as you found it.